By THÉRÈSE MARGOLIS

 In recent years, the despotic government of Pyongyang has used bellicose arm-twisting and scare tactics to try to intimidate Seoul, as North Korean has expanded its nuclear ambitions with overt threats to attack its southern neighbor.

-Notwithstanding, in the last year, the two Koreas have engaged in a cautious diplomatic rapprochement, speared on by U.S. President Donald J. Trump, who in June met with the erratic North Korean leader Kim Jung-un in a high-stakes summit in Singapore.
+Notwithstanding, in the last year, the two Koreas have engaged in a cautious diplomatic rapprochement, speared on by U.S. President Donald J. Trump, who in June met with the erratic North Korean leader Kim Jong-un in a high-stakes summit in Singapore.

 Mexico has been very supportive of that disarmament initiative, and in September of last year, expelled Pyongyang’s ambassador in response to illicit nuclear tests.